chadrem/tribe/README.md

 - Use ````message!```` unless you really need ````future!```` since futures have overhead.
 - If you use ````future!````, prefer the non-blocking API over the blocking one.
-- If you use the blocking API, the actor calling ````wait```` should use a dedicated worker thread.
-Failure to use a dedicated thread will cause a thread from the shared thread pool to block (thus decreasing the size of the thread pool and risking deadlock:).
+- If you use the blocking API, the actor calling ````wait```` will create a temporary thread.
+Since threads are a a finite resource, you should be careful to not create more of them than your operating system can simultaneously support.
+There is no such concern with the non-blocking API.

 ## Forwarding